 If the complainant is not satisfied with the outcome suggested, the procedure will progress to stage three.
-A request to escalate to stage three will be made to the clerk to the board of trustees within 10 school days of the end of stage two, i.e. communication of an outcome.
+A request to escalate to stage three will be made to the clerk of the local governing body within 10 school days of the end of stage two, i.e. communication of an outcome.